The very first relationship that a human shares with another is the one born within the family.

 $357,287,850

-Written and directed by Hayao Miyazaki, 'Spirited Away' is as original as an animated full-length feature can possibly get.
-The story introduces us to a sullen 10-year-old girl who wanders into a mythical world after her family moves to the suburbs.
+Written and directed by Hayao Miyazaki, 'Spirited Away' stands out as one of the most original and imaginative animated films ever created.
+The film follows a 10-year-old girl who, after her family moves to the suburbs, stumbles upon a mysterious and magical world.

 Recommended: